Objects

 Adds a point of interest icon to an object that a user can expand by clicking on it to see some description.
 Also works for a list of objects, a group (or a list of groups) or with the all objects puzzle.

-You can pass custom name as text.
-For this you need to modify the puzzle by clicking on the gear icon and setting on the checkbox enable "name" option.
+You can assign custom name for the annotation object, instead of default value, equal to the annotation label.
+For this you need to modify the puzzle by clicking on the gear icon and setting on the checkbox enable "name" option:

-This puzzle creates 2 HTML elements which can be styled with CSS using their classes.
+The add annotation puzzle creates 2 HTML elements (for label and description) which can be styled in App Manager settings or with CSS classes.

-By default, an annotation oscured by some geometry is automatically closed and become semi-transparent.
+By default, an annotation obscured by some geometry is automatically closed and become semi-transparent.
 This behavior can be disabled by turning off the fade annotations option of the configure application puzzle.

 You can use a more low-level alternative, the bind element puzzle, instead but it won't expand upon clicking and won't be obscured by geometry.